mCRL2org/mCRL2/doc/sphinx/home/download.rst

 Stable releases for Arch Linux are available via the `Arch User Repository <https://aur.archlinux.org/packages/mcrl2/>`_.
-This package is currently maintained by Jorai Rijsdijk.
+This package is currently maintained by Kevin Jilissen.

 Nightly build
 --------------